Disney profit meets estimates with help from 'Guardians' film

 Disney will experiment with online offerings, Iger said, including ESPN's planned streaming service of some NBA games.

-For the quarter that ended in September, net income rose to $1.50 billion, or 86 cents per share, from $1.39 billion, or 77 cents per share, a year earlier.
+For the quarter that ended in September, net income rose to $1.50 billion (0.94 billion pounds), or 86 cents per share, from $1.39 billion, or 77 cents per share, a year earlier.

 On an adjusted basis, the company earned 89 cents per share, in line with estimates by analysts surveyed by Thomson Reuters I/B/E/S.